-But I can honestly tell you that I’ve been sober for 12 years now.
-And life is great.
+But I can honestly tell you that I have been sober for 13 years now.
+And life is great now that I am not boozing and drugging.
 And I really didn’t even think I was going to be alive this long.

-The last year I was drinking, people said I was gonna die within a year.
+The last year I was drinking and taking part in drug use, so people said I was going to die within a year.
 I already had a heart attack when I was 32, tons of broken relationships and friendships, fired from many jobs.
-Just pathetic, demoralizing descent into hell.
+It was just a pathetic and demoralizing descent into hell.

 Until finally, that day that I said, I had enough.
 I hit rock bottom.
 But sometimes that rock bottom is deceiving, we don’t really know how deep it goes, might not actually be your rock bottom.

 So I started drinking, just for fun a very little when I was 17.
 I was actually scared of alcohol.
 I thought one beer would make me drunk.
 And I remember my friends gave me a beer and I was so nervous about it.
 Because I was raised in a sheltered house.
 So there was no cursing, there was no drugs.
 My parents were sober.
 So I didn’t know how strong a beer was.

 Then when I was 18, I started drinking a little bit more, and I just loved it.
 I loved the buzz.
 It felt like magic to me.
 It just freed up all this tension and anxiety and anxiety of all my years living under my dad’s rule, basically.

 At that point in my life, my dad kicked me out when I was 18, so when I was 20, I was living in a Volkswagen van.
 And I was just washing dishes for a living.

 I thought I was a poet.
 I thought I was a hippie.
 I played hacky sack, I wore Birkenstock shoes and I wrote poetry and washed dishes.
 Very simple life and I found out that this woman, she was a cook, and she was very different than other older women.

 So I was like, I need to hang out with this chick.
 So I gave her my poetry and she read it and she invited me over to her apartment, overlooking downtown, and she really loved my poetry and we drank wine, And that night she was like, you know, do you want to spend the night?

 So I did that, and two weeks later, she invited me to live with her.
 I learned a lot from her but what we did was we basically drank red wine every night, and talked about poetry and different writers, which turned me on to the Beat Generation writers, Jack Kerouac, and William Burroughs, Ken Kesey and all those guys and I slowly started to become alcoholic.
 I was getting drunk every night and that went on for four years.

 Then I started getting really mean with her when I was drunk and that basically ended our relationship.
 I got sober.
 But it didn’t last, and over the years, I would go like three to six months sober, and then I would start drinking again, and it got heavier every time I started drinking again, they say that, you go back to where you left off when you quit.

 So basically, every time I relapsed and started drinking again, it was worse than before in just a couple of weeks, if not a week or less.

 It got to the point where I was pretty much pissing my bed every night, I’d gotten so bad, I would get so frickin drunk, that I would wet my bed.
 And I was driving drunk and blacking out.
 Then it got to the point where I didn’t want to eat food anymore, because it ruins my buzz.

 So I was literally getting drunk on this really cheap malt liquor, and not eating anymore.
-That’s when I went on a downward spiral really fast.
-That’s when people are like, you’re gonna die, worried about me.
+That is when I went on a downward spiral really fast.
+That’s when people are like, you are going to die, worried about me.

 So I was basically homeless and hanging out with homeless, homeless drunks, because no one else drank like me.
-There’s something that was very interesting about these homeless guys, they’re beaten down by life.
+There is something that was very interesting about these homeless guys, they’re beaten down by life.

 And so that led me to some guys that lived next door to me that were on Social Security, disability money, and they would just get drunk.
-That’s all they did.
-They’d go to the food bank once a week, get their food, then they get three 40s a day of malt liquor, Old English 800.
+That is all they did.
+They would go to the food bank once a week, get their food, then they get three 40s a day of malt liquor, Old English 800.

 The sad thing is that eventually, there were three guys that drank at this place and we called it the hole, it was a crater in the earth.
 We drank.
 That’s where their trailers were, and we called it the hole – kind of like a commune.